 A unique atmosphere always surrounds the Redford Theatre’s last movie before Thanksgiving.
 It’s a fun time to look back on the rich, varied programming of the fall, and look forward to the happy burst of entertainment that always ends the year.
-It’s the “Friday evening” of the year, as we relax from another 12 months of work, and get ready to have some enjoyment before starting all over again.
+It’s the “Friday evening” of the year, as we relax from another year of effort, and get ready to have some enjoyment before starting all over again.

 It’s the ninth straight weekend of programming for the Redford.
 Fall is my favorite time of year at the theater, and in 2007 it included special film events like the live organ accompaniment to the 1920 silent movie The Mark of Zorro (September 22), and the 3-D presentation of the 1954 thriller Creature from the Black Lagoon (October 26-27).